XRPLF/rippled/API-CHANGELOG.md

     - Adds `tfLPToken`, `tfSingleAsset`, `tfTwoAsset`, `tfOneAssetLPToken`, `tfLimitLPToken`, `tfTwoAssetIfEmpty`, `tfWithdrawAll`, `tfOneAssetWithdrawAll` which allow a trader to specify different fields combination for `AMMDeposit` and `AMMWithdraw` transactions.
+    - Adds new transaction result codes:
+       - tecUNFUNDED_AMM: insufficient balance to fund AMM.
+The account does not have funds for liquidity provision.
+       -  tecAMM_BALANCE: AMM has invalid balance.
+Calculated balances greater than the current pool balances.
+       -  tecAMM_FAILED: AMM transaction failed.
+Fails due to a processing failure.
+       -  tecAMM_INVALID_TOKENS: AMM invalid LP tokens.
+Invalid input values, format, or calculated values.
+       -  tecAMM_EMPTY: AMM is in empty state.
+Transaction expects AMM in non-empty state (LP tokens > 0).
+       -  tecAMM_NOT_EMPTY: AMM is not in empty state.
+Transaction expects AMM in empty state (LP tokens == 0).
+       -  tecAMM_ACCOUNT: AMM account.
+Clawback of AMM account.
+       -  tecINCOMPLETE: Some work was completed, but more submissions required to finish.
+AMMDelete partially deletes the trustlines.

 ## XRP Ledger version 1.11.0